Loading...

 ~25% of US residency programmes also still use Step 1 transcript signals to filter IMG applications, particularly for competitive specialties (Dermatology, Plastic Surgery, Radiology, Orthopaedics, ENT).
 For IMGs, Step 1 foundational-sciences strength remains a critical residency-match input even in the Pass/Fail era.

 UWorld and AMBOSS are question banks — they tell you the right answer but assume you already understand the underlying biology.
-Kaplan USMLE Live and Pass Program are generalist agencies covering all Step 1 disciplines (biochemistry through pharmacology) with rotating faculty.
-Cerebrum is a biology-foundations specialist — Dr. Shekhar C Singh (AIIMS Delhi) and senior faculty teach the ~55% of Step 1 that is biology-driven (biochemistry, microbiology, immunology, physiology, biology-driven pathology mechanisms) in depth.
-Most students pair us with UWorld for question volume and use us instead of Kaplan/Pass Program for the foundational sciences component.
+Kaplan and Becker are generalist agencies covering all Step 1 disciplines (biochemistry through pharmacology) with rotating faculty.
+Cerebrum is a biology-foundations specialist — Dr. Shekhar C Singh (AIIMS Delhi — India's apex medical institute, peer to Harvard Medical School in selectivity) and senior faculty teach the ~55% of Step 1 that is biology-driven (biochemistry, microbiology, immunology, physiology, biology-driven pathology mechanisms) in depth.
+Most students pair us with UWorld for question volume and use us instead of Kaplan and Becker for the foundational sciences component.

 Yes, intensely.
 Three factors.
 (1) The national Step 1 fail rate is ~7% — failure delays residency by 1+ year.
 (2) ~25% of US residency programmes still use Step 1 transcript signals to filter IMG applications.
 (3) Step 2 CK is now the dominant scored metric for residency match, and Step 2 CK is built on top of Step 1 foundational sciences — strong biology pedagogy now matters more for downstream Step 2 success than ever before.
 Cerebrum coaching is calibrated to both Pass-target and high-Step-2 trajectory students.